-Lars Leckie popularized the ‘Magic Number’ as a SaaS metric in the mid 2000s, citing it as a way to help companies decide ‘how much gas to pour on the fire’ of your startup.
+Lars Leckie popularized the ‘Magic Number’ as a SaaS metric in the mid-2000s, citing it as a way to help companies decide ‘how much gas to pour on the fire’ of your startup.
 Subscription businesses are fortunate to have clearly definable payback periods, but it’s critical to understand the influence of today’s spending on future performance.
-The magic number helps SaaS companies determine the impact of sales and marketing spend on ARR growth.
+The magic number helps SaaS companies determine the impact of sales and marketing spending on ARR growth.

 How to Calculate Your SaaS Magic Number

 There are many great resources that explain how the magic number is calculated.
 The SaaS CFO has an excellent in depth breakdown on the topic.
-Here is the formula:
+Here is the SaaS magic number formula:

 Let’s say that you spend $100,000 on sales and marketing last quarter to create a monthly recurring revenue (MRR) increase of $25,000 for the quarter.
 This $25,000 will become $100,000 in ARR, provided that churn is minimal.
 In this case, your $100,000 in sales and marketing spend has earned you $100,000 in new ARR, resulting in a SaaS magic number of 1.0 for the quarter.
 This implies that you’ll pay back your sales and marketing expenses within a year.

-A SaaS magic number of .75 or greater is said to be a sign that you should continue to invest in customer acquisition, while anything less than .75 means that you should reevaluate your spending.
-Many in the SaaS community view a magic number of 1.0 to be ideal.
+A SaaS magic number of 0.75 or greater is said to be a sign that you should continue to invest in customer acquisition, while anything less than 0.75 means that you should reevaluate your spending.
+Many in the SaaS community view a magic number of 1.0 or greater to be ideal.
 However, you need to be careful not to view this in isolation.
 While the magic number is great at helping you determine how efficiently you can create new revenue, it won’t show the whole picture.
 Check out the SaaS magic number benchmarks below:

 Your magic number may be great, but it doesn’t tell the whole story – be sure to factor these metrics in when evaluating your sales & marketing spend.

-- Is your churn rate low?
+Is your churn rate low?
 If your sales and marketing expenses are helping you generate new ARR, it doesn’t matter how effective you are at acquiring new customers if you can’t keep them for long.
 Customer retention is key to a solid SaaS magic number.

 The SaaS magic number is only one of many metrics that you should be tracking – be sure to check out our Ultimate Guide to SaaS Metrics to make sure you’re keeping an eye on every area of your business.